Glencore-Xstrata deal unsettles Swiss left wing

 Many of the world's leading mining firms are headquartered in Switzerland and about a third of the world's oil is handled via its trading houses.

-Low taxes, specialised banks and light regulation have helped the sector mushroom over the last decade and it now makes up some 3 percent of Swiss economic output.
+Low taxes, specialized banks and light regulation have helped the sector mushroom over the last decade and it now makes up some 3 percent of Swiss economic output.

-"The merger shows that Switzerland is becoming an ever more important global commodity hub and this industry carries political risks for this country," said Oliver Classen of Swiss non-governmental organisation (NGO) Berne Declaration.
+"The merger shows that Switzerland is becoming an ever more important global commodity hub and this industry carries political risks for this country," said Oliver Classen of Swiss non-governmental organization (NGO) Berne Declaration.

 Glencore and Xstrata, both headquartered in the low-tax canton of Zug but listed in London, announced a merger on Tuesday in a bid to reap the reward of growing demand for commodities from China and other emerging economies.